JacobSoderblom/ta-armory/README.md

-# ta-armory
+# ts-armory

-A collection of useful TypeScript tools, like an armory for developers
+A collection of useful TypeScript tools